martinthomson/draft-schinazi-httpbis-wrap-up/draft-schinazi-httpbis-wrap-up.md

 {{Section 9.3.6 of HTTP}}) or connect-udp (see {{?CONNECT-UDP=RFC9298}}) request to the proxy, and then uses the newly established tunnel as the underlying transport to then establish a second HTTP connection directly to the origin.
-In that situation, the proxy is unaware of the contents of the tunnel, and only sees a single long-lived request.
+In that situation, the proxy cannot inspect the contents of the tunnel, nor inject any data into it; the proxy only sees a single long-lived request.
+The proxy is responsible for managing the lifetime of the tunnel, but can only terminate it abortively.
+Such abrupt termination can lead to truncated content, which the client cannot safely request again.

 To avoid user-visible failures, it is best for the proxy to inform the client of upcoming request stream terminations in advance of the actual termination so